[gdlr_image_link type=”image” image_url=”” link_url=”” alt=”” target=”_blank”]

 The gesture of recording the first dinner on the wall hints at such hopefulness; and I read further, realizing 1895 proved to be a remarkable time when innovations and imagination spelled out optimism and the emergence of a distinct American culture.

 Small things make a house a home.
-From a shiny collection of silver baby cups, some with matching lockets, to porcelain jars with handpainted roses for holding a girl’s clipped lock of hair, we franklin millslistened as the artifacts of history revealed a broader context.
+From a shiny collection of silver baby cups, some with matching lockets, to porcelain jars with handpainted roses for holding a girl’s clipped lock of hair, we listened as the artifacts of history revealed a broader context.
 There was a walking cane made entirely from match sticks that we marveled at as both ‘camp’ and fine art.
 It had been a gift between two men from very different circumstances.
 The South is full of such odd olive branches, walking canes that help us move forward.

 A bouquet of wooden baseball bats gathered in a wooden barrel caught our eye next.
 The name Worth repeated on each bat’s so-called ‘sweet spot.’
 The homeowner turns the page of her own family history, one I later found thoughtfully recorded in The Tennessee Encyclopedia of History and Culture.
 Seems Marty’s father, Chuck Parish, was the son-in-law of George Sharp Lannom, III, the owner of the Tullahoma-based Lannom Manufacturing Co. that his father had founded in 1912.
 Parish became the leader of Tennessee operations, while G. Sharp focused on the Iowa plants.
 Parish expanded the Tennessee company’s line to include wooden and then aluminum baseball and softball bats.
 Quickly, the brand ‘Worth’ became the market leader in bats, and Parish would produce the first official Little League and NCAA Collegiate aluminum bats under the tag, “Performance through Technology.”
 What began as a tannery producing leather horse collars and harnesses for animal-powered farming became a case study for clever growth and also tells the story of the trajectory of passion for America’s favorite pastime.
 From a collection of baseball bats stamped “Worth—Another name for Value” in Marty’s home we had landed at another tie to Tennessee and American history.
 Through research and development Parish’s aluminum baseball bat, was, well, forgive us for the pun, a ‘home run!’